Reliable Damping of Free Surface Waves in Numerical Simulations: General Formulation for Linear and Quadratic Damping

 \section{General Formulation for Linear and Quadratic Damping}

 Linear wave damping is obtained by inserting the momentum source term $ q^{\rm d, lin}_{i} $ for $ q_{i} $ in Eq. (\ref{navier_stokes}):

-with coefficient $ C_{i,{\rm lin}} $, which usually depends on the spatial location. $ C_{i,{\rm lin}} $ firstly regulates the strength of the damping.
-Secondly, $ C_{i,{\rm lin}} $ is used to provide a smooth blending-in of the damping, by increasing the amount of damping from weak damping where the waves enter the damping layer to strong damping at the end of the damping layer.
-This is necessary to prevent undesired reflections at the entrance to the damping layer as shown in Sects. \ref{l2f1} and \ref{l2f2}.
+with coefficient $ C_{i,{\rm lin}} $, which usually depends on the spatial location. $ C_{i,{\rm lin}} $ regulates the strength of the damping and is used to provide a smooth blending-in of the damping, by increasing the amount of damping from weak damping where the waves enter the damping layer to strong damping at the end of the damping layer.
+This is to prevent undesired reflections at the entrance to the damping layer as shown in Sects. \ref{l2f1} and \ref{l2f2}.
 Commonly, the blending-in is realized in an exponential or quadratic fashion.
-The amount of damping is directly proportional to the fluid velocity.

 Quadratic wave damping takes the form